kvalge/movie-recommendation-system-np/README.md

-# Movie Recommendation System with NumPy and Flask
+# Movie Recommendation System with NumPy, Flask and Vue.js

 The recommendation algorithm suggests movies to a user based on ratings from other users with similar tastes.
 It works by: